PatrickSt1991/Sportlink.Club.Info.Viewer/README.md

 ## Overview

-The **Match Results Viewer** is a Vue.js application that provides users with real-time information about upcoming matches over the next week.
-Built using **Vue 3** and **Vite**, this app fetches match data from an external API and displays it in a user-friendly interface.
-The app allows sports enthusiasts, team members, and fans to stay updated on match schedules, team lineups, and more.
+The **Sportlink Club Info Viewer** is a Vue.js application that provides users with real-time information about upcoming matches over the next week, match results over the last week and pre match information containing information of the dressing room and field to play.
+Built using **Vue 3** and **Vite**, this app fetches match data from an external (Sportlink) API and displays it in a user-friendly interface.
+The app allows sports enthusiasts, team members, and fans to stay updated on match schedules, and more.

+## Disclaimer
+This version isn't currently active at my old soccer club, cause I don't play there anymore but it could be easly implemented there and for any other soccer club or and other sports club that fetches information from Sportlink API

 ## Features

-- **Real-time Data Fetching**: Automatically retrieves match schedules for the next 7 days.
+- **Real-time Data Fetching**: Automatically retrieves match schedules for the next 7 days for match program information, past 7 days for match results information and next three hours for post match information.
 - **Responsive Design**: Adapts to various screen sizes for an optimal viewing experience on desktops, tablets, and mobile devices.
 - **User Notifications**: Displays loading messages and error alerts to keep users informed about the data retrieval status.
 - **Scrolling Match Information**: Automatically scrolls through match information for easy viewing.